-- 1960s cognitive revolution: information-processing psychology replaced the prevailing orthodoxy of behaviorism - Goal: bring together computer models and experimental techniques from psychology to construct theories of mind - Requires scientific theories of internal activities of the brain - How to validate?
-Requires - Predicting and testing the behavior of human subjects - Cognitive Science and Cognitive Neuroscience are now distinct from AI - Both share with AI the following characteristic: - the available theories do not explain (or engender) anything resembling human-level general intelligence
+- 1960s cognitive revolution: information-processing psychology replaced the prevailing orthodoxy of behaviorism - Requires scientific theories of internal activities of the brain - What level of abstraction?
+Knowledge or circuits? - How to validate?
+Requires - Predicting and testing the behavior of human subjects (top-down) or - Direct identification from neurological data (bottom-up) - Both approaches (roughly, Cognitive Science and Cognitive Neuroscience) are now distinct from AI - Both share with AI the following characteristic: - the available theories do not explain (or engender) anything resembling human-level general intelligence